-Essentially, passive income from blogging works because you can create a blog post once, then make passive income from that blog posts for years.
+Essentially, passive income from blogging works because you can create a blog post once, then make passive income from that blog post for years.
 The passive income accumulates because of ads, affiliate sales, (when someone makes a purchase via a link to a product that you add), your own product sales, and more.
-There are so many types of art blogs you could create.
+I make money mainly from ads over here.
+There are many types of art blogs you could create.

 - Create a craft blog with simple craft ideas for kids or adults.
 Give step-by-step instructions, along with photos and/or video (which could tie into YouTube).
 Add affiliate links to art supplies used and products recommended.
 This could be anything from art books you love to the best art journal supplies to buy.

 - Create a painting blog with tutorials and beautiful images of your artwork.
 Include a link to purchase it on Etsy, or from your website using an eCommerce software plug-in such as WooCommerce.
 Don’t forget your affiliate links when telling your readers what art supplies you use!

 - Make a photography blog that not only showcases your gorgeous photography, but also affiliate links to photography gear used, tips about photo techniques, photography inspiration, studio inspo, and more.

 For creating passive income for any of these art blog ideas, you will need to learn how to get high traffic to your blog so that you can make money with those affiliate links, ads, paying customers, etc.

 How to get blog traffic to make passive income:

 Understand and implement search engine optimization (SEO) as related to Google.
 I’ve taken a few courses but the course I liked best is called Stupid Simple SEO.

 Get a quality keyword research tool.
 It’s not cheap but I use Ahrefs and I love it.